AndrewCLeonard/study-hall-react/Notes.md

 <body>

 <h2>JavaScript For Of Loop</h2>
-<p>The for of statement loops through the values of any iterable object:</p>
+<p>The for...of statement loops through the values of any iterable object:</p>

 <p id="demo"></p>